-LAKE VEGETATION INDEX

-(LVI)

-A scientific methodology for evaluating the condition of a waterbody based on the vegetation growing in or in the vicinity of the waterbody.
-Developed and regulated by FDEP; requires certification (individual

-audit) to execute.
+LAKE VEGETATION INDEX (LVI) A scientific methodology for evaluating the condition of a waterbody based on the vegetation growing in or in the vicinity of the waterbody.
+Developed and regulated by FDEP; requires certification (individual audit) to execute.
 LEASEHOLD Land or property held under a contract (lease) that conveys certain property rights to another person or entity for a specific period of time.
-LEVYTo impose taxes, special assessments or service charges for funding County activities; an amount imposed by local authority.
+LEVY To impose taxes, special assessments or service charges for funding County activities; an amount imposed by local authority.
 LIAISON A person submitting an application for establishing an MSBU, or an owner of property within the MSBU boundaries that voluntarily serves as a spokesperson for the community during the various phases of the MSBU process.
 LIEN A legal claim of one person/entity upon the property of another person to secure the payment of a debt or the satisfaction of an obligation.
 LINEAR FOOT A one dimensional measurement pertaining to length and equal to twelve inches.
 MILLAGE RATE The property tax rate; levied in mills per dollar of taxable property value.
 MUNICIPAL Of or relating to a community or civic unit, purpose or service.

 MUNICIPAL SERVICE Assistance or improvement provided by a local government to serve a public purpose.

-MUNICIPAL SERVICE A designated geographic area or group of properties organized for the purpose of acquiring specific services or improvements and which are purpose of acquiring specific services or improvements and which are thereby assessed on an equitable basis for the improvements provided to that specific group of properties.
+MUNICIPAL SERVICE BENEFIT UNIT (MSBU) A designated geographic area or group of properties organized for the purpose of acquiring specific services or improvements and which are thereby assessed on an equitable basis for the improvements provided to that specific group of properties.
 [Refer to Assessment Base and Benefit Unit.]
 MUNICIPAL SERVICE TAX UNIT (MSTU) A special tax district established for funding a public service and/or improvement provided to a specific geographic area or sector of the County.
 Allocated based on property value and millage.

-MUNICIPALITY Political unit usually having powers of self government.
+MUNICIPALITY Political unit usually having powers of self-government.
 Seminole County municipalities include: Altamonte Springs, Casselberry, Lake Mary, Longwood, Oviedo, Sanford, and Winter Springs.
 NON-AD VALOREM Ad valorem is a Latin term for "according to value"; non-ad valorem indicates "not according to value".
 As related to assessment; levy is according to a unit of measure other than property value.
 [Refer to Assessment Base and Benefit Unit.]
-NON-AD VALOREM Amount levied on a property by criteria other than property value; ASSESSMENT (NAVA) typically assigned by units of benefit.
-[Refer to Capital improvement Assessment and/or Variable Rate Assessment OPERATING CONTINGENCY Funds set aside or reserved to cover unforeseen events that may occur during project implementation of any given fiscal period.